Skip to content

 How is prostate cancer detected?

-Screening involves the PSA blood test and digital rectal exam; further diagnosis may need a prostate biopsy or imaging.
+Screening includes the PSA blood test (which measures prostate-specific antigen) and digital rectal exam (DRE).
+Suspicious results may lead to a biopsy or imaging studies.

 Are prostate gland issues inevitable with age?

 Yes.
-Enlarged or inflamed prostate can cause painful ejaculation, erectile dysfunction, and reduced libido, often due to nerve involvement or the psychological impact.
+An enlarged or inflamed prostate can make ejaculation painful, cause erectile difficulties, or reduce libido due to nerve involvement or psychological effects.

 Are prostate problems hereditary?